codersaiful/woo-product-table/readme.txt

 Yes.
 You can set the product limit to show in yout able.
 Eg. You have 100 products in your site then you can easily show 50 of them.

+= Can I contribute to Woo Product Table Plugin? =

+Yes. you are most wellcome.
+Our Plugin is well commented and Customizeable.
+Lot's of Filter and action Available.
+Anybody able to easily develop new addons for Woo Product Table Plugin.
+Click to [Github Project](https://github.com/codersaiful/woo-product-table) to contribute.

 = How to use? =

 Install and activate.
 Then go to ( Dashboard -> Product Table-> Add New ).
 Give a suitable name of your table.
 Configure your table according to your need and click publish.
 Finally, copy the shortcode and paste it to your desired page or post.